-The MOU must be a single document and must be signed and dated by the Authorized Representative of each proposed partner organization during the development of the application.
-MOUs missing signatures may result in a point deduction or removal from consideration, particularly if the MOU is missing the signature of a required partner.
+The MOU must be a single document and must be signed and currently dated by the Authorized Representative of each proposed partner organization during the development of the application.
+The application will be removed from consideration if the MOU is missing, not a single document, not current, or if signatures and/or dates are missing for any of the project partners.
 If necessary, an MOU can include multiple signature pages so long as each page includes the names and titles of all signatories to the MOU.